SatyaSaiSrijaGottimukkala/React-Project/README.md

 Create a new react project using following commands

-in terminal run following commands
+In terminal run following commands

      1.cd documents                           //create a folder in documents